Self Breast Exam? Yes, You Should

-“While self-exams cannot replace the need for regular mammograms,” says Dr. Carmen Calfa, a breast medical oncologist with Sylvester Comprehensive Cancer Center, “you can be proactive about your own health by incorporating self-exams into your wellness routine and making informed decisions with your doctor.”
+“While self-exams cannot replace the need for regular mammograms,” says Carmen Calfa, M.D., a breast medical oncologist with Sylvester Comprehensive Cancer Center, “you can be proactive about your own health by incorporating self-exams into your wellness routine and making informed decisions with your doctor.”

-How to complete a breast self-exam
+How to complete a self breast exam

 The best time to do a breast self-exam is three to five days after your period starts every month when your breasts are not as tender or lumpy.
 If you no longer have a menstrual cycle, complete your self-exam on the same day every month.